 Read more about Cynthia’s experience in her LinkedIn profile here.

-Jessica Charles Abrams is a global health professional with over 20 years of experience as a technical writer, communications specialist, project manager, and teacher trainer.
-She lived in China and Botswana for three years managing health and education projects and has supported field teams in more than 20 low- and middle-income countries implementing USAID, UNICEF, CDC, PEPFAR and privately-funded projects.
-Jessica holds a Master’s degree in Public Health and a Bachelor’s degree in Writing.
+Jessica Abrams is a global health professional with over 20 years of experience as a technical writer, communications specialist, project manager, and teacher trainer.
+She lived in China and Botswana for three years, managing health and education projects, and has supported local teams in more than 20 low- and middle-income countries implementing USAID, UNICEF, CDC, PEPFAR, and privately funded projects.
+Jessica now steers Kupendaās growth strategyācultivating donors, crafting high-value proposals, and expanding organizational capacity.
+She is driven by a deep commitment to ensure children with disabilities are valued and have equitable access to the health, opportunities, and loving inclusion they need to survive and thrive.
+Jessica holds a Bachelor of Arts in writing and family studies from Messiah College and a Master of International Public Health from Boston University.

-Read more about Jessica’s experience in her LinkedIn profile here.
+Read more about Jessicaās experience in herĀ LinkedIn profile here.Ā

 Read more about Rebecca’s experience in her LinkedIn profile here.